If you can see this check that

 In this tutorial you will encounter a number of Linux commands that you may not have seen before, use the man command on your system to find out more about any Linux command that you are unsure of.

-What is the broadcast address for your network connection?
+What is the broadcast address for this network connection?

 Enter an ip :